Denver Car Accident Attorney

-Why Choose the Law Office of Jeremy Rosenthal for your Car Accident Case Claim?
+Why Choose the Law Office of Jeremy Rosenthal for your Car Accident Case Claim in Denver, CO?

 From rear-end collisions to roll-overs, the car collision lawyers at the Law Firm of Jeremy Rosenthal can handle your case.
 Car accident claims can be complicated and involve nuances that you may not be able to handle on your own.
 It’s the job of the insurance company to attempt to settle cases as quickly as possible, for the lowest amount of money they can negotiate.
 They represent the negligent driver – and your interests are not their concern.

 Car accidents are one of the leading causes of severe physical harm and death in the United States.
 The State of Colorado has laws in place to help you if you were a victim of someone else’s negligence and were in a crash on Denver roadways.
 As the 19th most populous city in America, Denver is unfortunately home to thousands of car accidents every year.
 Learn more about how these automobile collisions impact our community.

 According to the Denver Regional Council of Governments, almost 68% of all crashes in Denver occur between two or more vehicles, 17% involve stationary objects, over 7% involve a vehicle that is parked, and over 1% involve a pedestrian.